matthiask/406.ch/posts/20250912-llms-are-making-me-a-better-programmer.md

 ## TLDR

-Claude Code helped getting me to get of the ground with adding end to end tests to my projects.
+Claude Code helped getting me to get off the ground with adding end to end tests to my projects.
 Now, my tests are better because -- at least for now -- I'm not using AI tools anymore.